2018 SUMMER SCHEDULE (THROUGH SEPTEMBER 3)

 Lessons: Call (516) 472-7042 to schedule lessons.
 Currently we have regular hours on Tuesdays, Wednesdays, Saturdays, Sundays.
 All new students begin with an Introductory package of private lessons.

 Classes: Wednesday group class is 6:00 pm-7:30 pm for mixed levels.
 Students may join the class after completing the beginners package, or if you have prior fencing experience, then you may join the class after 1 private lesson so your coach can assess your skill level.
 A Saturday class is being planned.

 Bouting: Wednesdays 6:00 pm – 7:30 pm – fencers with at least half a year of experience are welcome to join our students for our open bouting session.
 Now through June: open bouting is FREE!

-Kids Beginners (1.5 hours) – Kids 8-11 years old who are complete beginners or fencers with little experience.
+Musketeers or Kids Beginners (1.5 hours) – Musketeers (6-7 years old) or Kids (8-11 years old) who are complete beginners or fencers with little experience.
 This class covers footwork, basic techniques and skills, bouting tactics, etiquette and sportsmanship.
 We provide all the necessary equipment.

 Kids Intermediate (1.5 hours) – For kids 11 and younger who have been fencing for at least six months, have a good understanding of basic movements, and are ready for a higher level of footwork, technical skills, and bouting tactics.
 We will continue to emphasize etiquette and sportsmanship.
 Full set of equipment is necessary.